SurajPammi/Scraping-Stock-Analyst-Ratings/README.md

 # Scraping-Stock-Analyst-Ratings
 Written in Python.

-This purpose of this program is to scrape analyst ratings of a stock and displays the data using plotly.
+This purpose of this program is to scrape analyst ratings of a user given stock and displays the data using plotly.
 Analyst ratings can be used in trading strategies.

 Websites used for scraping using BeautifulSoup: